kashing1999/notes/java.md

 ## Overloading
 - Overloading allows users to create multiple functions with the same name but different argument lists
+1. Overloaded methods MUST change the argument list
+2. Overloaded methods CAN change the return type
+3. Overloaded methods CAN change the access modifier
+4. Overloaded methods CAN declare new or broader checked exceptions
+5. A method can be overloaded in the same class or in a subclass

 ## Overriding
 - Overriding allows users to change the functionality of a super class method